 The RakiRaki Ramen Legendary Cuisine

-RakiRaki has been named time and time again the best ramen restaurants in San Diego.
+Since opening in 2012, RakiRaki Ramen & Tsukemen has been recognized time and again as the best ramen in San Diego.

-From the ultra-chic wood exterior to the contemporary zinc-countertops and beautifully hung Japanese lanterns inside, the restaurant is transformed into a modern and rustic space featuring an open kitchen.
-Guests can sip on Japanese sake or a frosty cold beer while watching all the excitement as chefs prepare each bowl of ramen “aburi” style, carefully adding fresh toppings flame-blistered to perfection.
+The original location on Convoy Street features an open kitchen concept, allowing guests to view the action.
+Mixed architectural details such as reclaimed wood, contemporary zinc-countertops, and oversized Japanese lanterns set the tone for a dining experience rooted in tradition, but with a modern vibe.
+Guests can sip sake or a cold beer while watching all the excitement as chefs prepare each bowl of ramen “aburi” style, carefully adding fresh toppings flame-blistered to perfection.

 Chef & Owner